12 Thanksgiving Cooking Tips to Steal from Celebrity Chefs

 Serve up a signature cocktail

-Courtesy Chef Gason Nelson"Take the flavors of Thanksgiving to your cocktails," suggests Chef Gason Nelson, a chef to celebrities and athletes in New Orleans, who created this Rosemary-Infused Cranberry Punch: Make rosemary-infused simple syrup, by boiling 4 oz. water, 4 oz. sugar and 2 rosemary sprigs for 3 minutes or until sugar dissolves.
+"Take the flavors of Thanksgiving to your cocktails," suggests Chef Gason Nelson, a chef to celebrities and athletes in New Orleans, who created this Rosemary-Infused Cranberry Punch: Make rosemary-infused simple syrup, by boiling 4 oz. water, 4 oz. sugar and 2 rosemary sprigs for 3 minutes or until sugar dissolves.
 Remove rosemary and set aside to cool.
 Pour 1 1/2 oz. vodka, 2 oz. cranberry juice, 1/2 oz. mango nectar and 1 oz. rosemary-infused simple syrup over ice and stir.
 Garnish with a sprig of rosemary.
-(Makes one cocktail) This is what your alcoholic drink of choice says about your personality.
+(Makes one cocktail) Follow these tips to keep your sanity when hosting Thanksgiving.

 Rest isn't just for people

-Courtesy If you follow this tip, you will never, ever serve a dry or a cold bird again: Let the fully cooked turkey rest for at least an hour.
+If you follow this tip, you will never, ever serve a dry or a cold bird again: Let the fully cooked turkey rest for at least an hour.
 "Then after you rest and the meat has relaxed, you can carve it and slice it and arrange it on a serving dish.
 Right before serving it, you must ladle a good amount of warm stock on it.
 The stock will warm up the meat and also soften it," says celebrity chef Silvia Baldini.
 "I make a lot of stock weeks before Thanksgiving.
 I use chicken or turkey wings and cook them with onions, carrots, celery, and a handful of herbs then I freeze it and use it when I need it."
 (Or just buy several boxes of chicken stock at your grocery store.)
-Hosting turkey day?
-Here's how to keep your sanity.

 Have lighter options